tableau/query-graphs/README.md

 **multer.js**, and
 **node.js**.
 Node is used to start the Express service.
-If running query visualization as a service, then a separate http-server is not required, because it is included in node.
+If running query visualization as a service, then a separate http-server is not required.

 There is also a side-by-side comparison layout for comparing two queries at once.